Rethinking when work happens. Say goodbye to 9-5.

 Rethinking when work happens.
 Say Goodbye to 9-5.

-Pre-COVID, dedicating eight continuous hours to work was standard — even for remote employees.
+One of the most significant implications of a flexible workplace is when work happens.
+Dedicating eight continuous hours to work used to be the standard — even for remote employees.
 It was either explicitly expressed or culturally understood that employees were available for calls, meetings, and collaborations between, say, 9-5.
 Want to talk to Sam in Sales?
 Schedule an event on his calendar between regular working hours.

+With some exceptions, we all worked hard to put our personal lives on pause during these predetermined hours.
 The great work-from-home experiment has blurred these lines.
 We've all had to get creative in managing our lives, jobs, and kids' virtual classes within the same chunk of time.

 It's no longer about separating work from home.
 It's about harmonizing the two.
 This won't change even when offices come back online.